wsn-newsletter

 Gregg Nigl of Columbus, Ohio has the record for the longest (confirmed) steak of perfection.
 He correctly predicted the first 49 games in 2019 before falling apart on the 50th, beating the previous record (39) set in 2017.

-Who Will Win the 2024 March Madness?
+Who Will Win the March Madness in 2026?

 Part of the draw of March Madness is the mystery behind who will win.
 With so many strong teams playing, anybody can win it all.